opsec-bot/Kematian-Stealer/README.md

 # Need Help?
 - [Join our discord server](https://discord.com/invite/WJCNUpxnrE)

-# Bug Reports & Suggestions
+# Bug Reports and Suggestions
 Found a bug?
 Have an idea?
 Let me know [here](https://github.com/KDot227/Kematian-Stealer/issues), Please provide a detailed explanation of the expected behavior, actual behavior, and steps to reproduce, or what you want to see and how it could be done.
 You can be a small part of this project!

 # License